Skip to main content

 • Do I receive credit for the internship?

 • The internship requirement is built into Economics 393, the Capstone in Entrepreneurship.
 You receive academic credit for the course in combination with the internship.
 You do not receive stand-alone credit for the internship.
-That being said, you are not enrolled in a summer course while completing the summer internship.

 • How do I get in touch with the Internship Manager?

-• Camelia Walker (karwa@ad.unc.edu) has an office in Gardner Hall, Room 104E.
-She can also be reached by phone at (919) 843-2689.
+• Camelia Walker (camelia_walker@unc.edu) has an office in Gardner Hall, Room 104D.

 Fall Semester

-• Work on resume/cover letters
+• Work on resume/cover letters.

-• Begin researching industries, companies, cities
+• Begin researching industries, companies, desired internship cities.

 • Meet with the Internship Manager for assistance in the internship search process